-Funding Policy - Ohio law authorizes STRS Ohio to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS Ohio.
-Active employee members do not contribute to the Plan.
+Funding Policy - Ohio law authorizes STRS Ohio to offer the Health Care Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS Ohio.
+Active employee members do not contribute to the Health Care Plan.
 All benefit recipients pay a monthly premium.
-Under Ohio law, funding for post-employment health care may be deducted from employer contributions.
-For 2009, STRS Ohio allocated employer contributions equal to 1 percent of covered payroll to the Health Care Stabilization Fund.
-The District's contributions for health care for the fiscal years ended June 30, 2009, 2008 and 2007 were \$10,258, \$10,556 and \$10,497 respectively; 83 percent has been contributed for fiscal year 2009 and 100 percent for fiscal years 2008 and 2007.
+Under Ohio law, funding for postemployment health care may be deducted from employer contributions.
+For fiscal year 2011, STRS Ohio allocated employer contributions equal to 1 percent of covered payroll to the Health Care Stabilization Fund.
+The District's contribution for health care for the fiscal years ended June 30, 2011, 2010, and 2009 was \$11,022, \$10,074, and \$10,258 respectively; 83 percent has been contributed for fiscal year 2011 and 100 percent for fiscal years 2010 and 2009.